15:40 02 August 2016

-Over Easter 1939, a series of good results had forced the team into the promotion positions, but a draw and two defeats from the final three games meant that they missed out.
+Over Easter 1939, a series of good results had taken the team into the promotion positions, but a draw and two defeats from the final three games meant that they missed out.
 Unfortunately, no-one will ever know how far this squad could have progressed as in September 1939, with the Town sitting proudly at the top of the table, war broke out.

 1946 - 1960

 From that moment on, the Hatters' fortunes went into a steady decline.
 Manager Dally Duncan had left in the October before the Cup run started, and it was not until after the final that recently-retired captain and centre-half Syd Owen was appointed into the hot seat.
-Owen took over a side that was growing old together and the Town had a disastrous 1959/60 season and finished bottom, to be relegated after five years at the top.
+Owen took over a side that was growing old together and the Town had a disastrous 1959/60 season, finishing bottom and relegated after five years at the top level.

 1960 - 1966